OkGoDoIt/OpenAI-API-dotnet/README.md

+_Hey all, I know there's a bunch of issues and PR's piling up, but there's a reason I haven't made any changes recently.
+Expect big news in the next couple weeks.
+Things will be a lot more up to date after that.
+Sorry for the hassle in the meantime!_

 # C#/.NET SDK for accessing the OpenAI APIs, including GPT-3.5/4, GPT-3.5/4-Turbo, and DALL-E 2/3

 A simple C# .NET wrapper library to use with OpenAI's API.
 More context [on my blog](https://rogerpincombe.com/openai-dotnet-api).
 This is an unofficial wrapper library around the OpenAI API.
 I am not affiliated with OpenAI and this library is not endorsed or supported by them.